iapnetwork/docs/whitepapers/technical-whitepaper.md

 #### Communication Layer - Client

 The Client communication layer provides connector services between the compute layer, the permissioned nodes, the IAA nodes and the IAP Core.
-The following services are currently off-chain in the design (using CyberShields to verify the correctness of the output), while the IAP is actively researching on-chain solutions:
+The following services are currently off-chain in the design (using CyberShields to verify the correctness of the output), while the IAP is actively researching on-chain solutions such as smart contracts that aggregate transactions with timed or multisig releases:

 - **Batching Strategy Service**: For instances where it is costly to process the output of each Client IAT tool’s Anchor hashes to the IAA node, the Client IAT outputs can be processed by a configurable batching strategy.
 The strategy takes a tuple of IAT tool outputs, in the order they were created, and creates a Merkle Trie of the complete set.
 The Merkle root hash is used as the Anchor hash for the Core IAT tool, and the Merkle trie is added to the tool metadata.
 The configuration settings determine which strategy will be processed and at what interval the process will occur.